zileo-net/ohdear-healthchecks/README.md

 </dependency>
 ```

+Version 1.0.1 requires Java 11, version 1.1.0 requires Java 21.
+No major differences between both (only one more `NullPointerException` pre-check).

 ## How to use it

 First, write one or more checks by extending the `HealthCheck` class and overriding the `perform()` method.
 The best practice is to create one check for each part of your app or service you want to monitor, like for example a database connection, a file system, the availability of an external service, etc...